TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         reboot you can add the '-F' parameter to do a forced reboot.
 This reboot will be much faster but will not necessarily give the VM any time to shut down its processes.

+      rollback-snapshot <uuid> <snapname>

+        Support for snapshots is currently experimental.
+It only works for OS VMS which also have no additional datasets.

+        This command rolls the dataset backing the the VM with the specified uuid back to its state at the point when the snapshot with snapname was taken.
+You cannot undo this except by rolling back to an even older snapshot if one exists.

+        IMPORTANT: when you rollback to a snapshot, all other snapshots newer than the one you're rolling back to will be deleted.
+It will no longer be possible to rollback to a snapshot newer than <snapname> for this VM.
+        Also note: your VM will be stopped if it is running when you start a rollback-snapshot and will be booted after the snapshot has been restored.

+        See the 'SNAPSHOTS' section below for some more details on how to use these snapshots, and their restrictions.

       start <uuid> [option=value ...]